Print this page

 Crates

-Keep in mind that your foster has been living in a crate at the track.
-Most have never been in a house before and can be very nervous being left alone in a house full of strange things.
-For this reason we encourage you to continue using the familiar crate whenever you can not supervise your foster.
-We will supply you with a loaner crate for your foster if you need one.
-Whatever your opinion is about crates it really is kinder to start a greyhound out in one because of their unique upbringing.
-Crates also keep your pets safe, your house safe and help with potty training.
-Your foster may try to refuse to go into the crate at first because it is not "his" crate yet but they easily accept this new crate as theirs after they have eaten a meal or two in it.
+Most greyhounds are very used to being in a crate at the track.
+We encourage you to continue using the familiar crate whenever you can not supervise your foster.
+We will supply you with a loaner crate for your foster, if you need one.
+Whatever your opinion is about crates; it really is kinder to start a greyhound out in one because of their unique upbringing.
+Crates also keep your other pets, your house and the foster safe.
+They are a great tool to use for potty training too.
+Your foster may try to refuse to go into the crate at first, because it is not "his" crate yet.
+They easily accept this new crate as "their new home" after they have eaten a meal or two in it.

 Other Pets

 Introducing fosters to other breeds of dogs or cats, must be done carefully.
-Most greyhounds have never seen cats or even dogs other than greyhounds.
-They probably will not know a dog that looks different is actually a dog.
-To them a furry dog may as well be an alien and may scare them.
+Many greyhounds have never seen cats or even other dog breeds other than greyhounds.
+They probably will not know that other breeds of dogs that look different from a greyhound are even dogs.
+To them a furry dog may as well be an alien.
 A small dog could be mistaken for a rabbit or squirrel.
 It is important to use the greyhound's muzzle when introducing them.
-Remember sighthounds are triggered by movement so they will be more successful with a small dog or cat that is still and confined to a small area so it can't run.
-Indoor introductions are much better.
-Dogs recognize other dogs by sniffing their butts so this is an important part of the meeting and should be encouraged.
+Remember sighthounds are triggered by movement, so they will be more successful meeting a small dog or cat that is still and confined to a small area.
+Indoor introductions are much better than outdoor intros.
+Dogs recognize other dogs by sniffing their butts, so this is an important part of the meeting and should be encouraged.
+More info on introducing your foster greyhound to other pets.

 Life in a Home

-Greyhounds have never been in a home before and seeing their wonder at all the new things is one of the most rewarding things about fostering.
-They do not know about stairs, sliding glass doors, window panes, mirrors or slippery floors.
-Greyhounds have been known to hurt themselves by running into sliding glass doors because they don't realize there is a barrier there.
+Greyhounds straight from the track have never been in a home before and seeing their wonder at all the new things is one of the most rewarding things about fostering.
+They often do not know about stairs, sliding glass doors, window panes, mirrors or slippery floors.
 Patiently teach them about your home.
 Greyhounds are fast learners so within a few days most have made themselves comfortable.
-Remember not to accidently reward a fearful response by petting the greyhound and telling it it is "OK" or that it is a "good dog".
+Be careful not to accidently reward a fearful response by petting the greyhound and telling it it is "OK" or that it is a "good dog".
 That can make the fear worse.
-Reward the dog when it approaches something calmly or does something new successfully instead.
+Reward the dog when it approaches something calmly or tries something new successfully instead.

 House Training

 Greyhounds are usually easy to house train.
 They are taught at the track not to soil their crates and to go outside the kennel building to relieve themselves.
-We keep the foster on a leash which is attached to us so we can keep track of where they are at all times until it has established the habit of going outside.
+We recommend keeping the foster on a leash so you can keep track of where they are at all times until it has established the habit of going outside.
 Any potential accident can be avoided and becomes a learning experience using this method.
-We keep them crated anytime we can't closely supervise them during potty training.
+We keep them crated any time we can't closely supervise them during potty training.
 Most greyhounds learn within a few days to relieve themselves outside and many never have the first accident inside using this method.

 Toys

-A lot of greyhounds have never had the chance to play with toys so introducing them to the joy of playing with toys is a rewarding part of fostering.
-Soft squeaky stuffed animals are usually a favorite.
+All greyhounds have had experience playing with toys, since the lure they use at the track is a soft furry toy.
+Soft, squeaky, stuffed animals are usually a favorite with retired racers for this reason, but they may not know what to do with it when it is just laying on the floor and not moving.
+If your foster doesn't seem to know what to do with a toy that is laying there, try dragging the toy around with a rope.
+Sighthounds are attracted to movement and the lure moved at the track.
 Most greyhounds aren't interested in chasing balls or fetching sticks.
-If your foster doesn't seem to know what to do with a toy, try dragging the toy around with a rope.
-Sighthounds are attracted to movement.
 Supervise playtime closely if more than one dog is involved.
 Any dog can get protective of their toys and this should never be allowed.

 Feeding

 We recommend feeding your foster in its crate to help it accept it as its den.
 Nervous fosters that may skip a meal or two at first and seem to be more likely to eat if you put them in a crate and walk away.
 We recommend feeding good quality kibble with no corn, wheat or soy in it.
 Look at the ingredients and look for ones that have at least 2 meats listed in the first 5 ingredients.
-We like Costco's Kirkland brand Chicken and Rice or their Lamb and Rice as a good quality, reasonably priced food at around $26 for a 40lb bag.
-Since greyhounds eat moist food at the track and sometimes choke on dry food, we add some water to the dry food at first.
-Never feed your foster and your dog's together!
-Food and bones are the things that dogs are most likely to fuss about especially with a new dog in the house.
+We like Costco's Kirkland brand as a good quality, reasonably priced food at around $30 for a 40lb bag.
+Since greyhounds eat moist food at the track, they are likely to choke on dry food.
+We add some water to the dry food at first.
+Never feed your foster and your dogs together!
+Food and bones are the things that dogs are most likely to fuss about, especially with a new dog in the house.
 We provide our foster homes with food for their fosters!

 Keep us updated

-One of the most important things you can do is to keep us informed of your foster's behavior weekly and take cute photos.
-We want to know the cute things it does as well as the "not so cute".
+One of the most important things you can do as a foster home is to keep us informed of your foster's behavior weekly and take cute photos.
+We want to know the cute things it does, as well as the "not so cute".
 We use these updates and photos on our website to attract potential adopters.
-It also helps us find the best possible family for your foster.
-We make updating easy by providing each foster family with a page on our forum for their foster.
+Information helps us find the best possible family for your foster.
+We make updating easy by providing the Greyhound Crossroads Facebook Page for foster homes to post photos and updates on.
+You can also send us private messages or emails.

 Length of stay

 Greyhound Crossroads pays for each dog's vetting and we supply you with a crate if you need one.
 We pay for the initial worming, initial flea and tick treatment and our vets give the dog its first heartworm treatment.
-You should have no other health related expenses for the first month.
+Foster homes should have no health related expenses for the first month.
 GC will also pay for emergency treatment - please call our director Kim Owens ahead of time for approval or at least phone us enroute if it is a life and death emergency.
-If you end up having your foster for more than a month you can ask for subsequent heartworm pills to be sent to you as needed.
-We can usually retreat your foster for flea and ticks if it is with you for more than a month and you can get it to an adoption rep. You will need to provide your foster with a good quality food - we recommend Costco's Kirkland brand Chicken and Rice or Lamb and Rice that is around $26 for a 40lb bag.
+If you end up having your foster for more than a month you can request heartworm pills to be sent to you as needed.
+We can usually re-treat your foster for flea and ticks if it is with you for more than a month too.
+You will need to provide your foster with a good quality food - we recommend Nature's Select Multi Protein Formula that is available online for home delivery in most areas.
 We will reimburse you for food if you provide us with your receipts.
-You may have some transport costs when picking up your foster initially and taking them to meet and greets.
-The minimal expenses you do have may be written off so please keep a list and give it to your accountant.
+In some adoption areas you can pick up a supply of food from your foster coordinator when you pick up your foster.
+You may have some minimal transport costs when picking up your foster initially and when taking them to meet and greets.
+We do not ask our foster homes to deliver the dog to adopters long distances away and ask the adopters to do the driving to keep your expenses down.
+The minimal expenses you do have may be written off so please keep your gas receipts and give it to your accountant.

 For more tips on how to help your foster get settled please see our The First Week page.